-In the time before food blogs and Tripadvisor, tourists came to Spain expecting little more than paella, sangria and flamenco, opting to eat microwaved paella over traditional tapas, and to watch choreographed flamenco instead of enjoying a Spanish style night out.
-While these types of tourists still exist, people are definitely savvying up and food and travel icons like Anthony Bourdain allow anyone to attack the local specialities.
+In the time before food blogs and TripAdvisor, tourists came to Spain expecting little more than paella, sangria and flamenco, opting to eat microwaved paella over traditional tapas, and to watch choreographed flamenco instead of enjoying a Spanish style night out.
+While these types of tourists still exist, people are definitely savvying up and food and travel icons like Anthony Bourdain allow anyone to attack the local specialties.

 But while the modern tourists bounce around looking for Spain’s best craft beers or tasting our popular gin tonics, what has become of the classic pitcher of sangria?
 Is sangria even Spanish?
 Is it just a tourist trap and a use for bad wine?

 Awhile back I wrote an article on Vaya Madrid called The Sangria Story.
 I write about how the traditional Spanish sangria recipe evolved, and how it is definitely Spanish in origin.
 However, I also give credit to the Americans (which would probably seem crazy to some), as after the 1964 New York World’s Fair American cocktail aficionados took the sangria they’d sampled at the Spanish pavilion and elevated it to the delightful combinations you’ll find in American cocktail bars today (green apple and sake sangria anyone?).

 For me, sangria is simply the name for a wine based cocktail— although I’d let cider and sake slide in there too.
 But here in Madrid, you won’t find too much variety.
 The capital of Spain is often respectful to the classic Spanish recipes, and the traditional Spanish sangria recipe is no different.

 - 1.5 bottles of young table wine (don't waste top quality wine on sangria but don't use something that's sure to give you a hangover either!)

 - 1 cinnamon stick

 - 3 tablespoons sugar (optional)